 Although the goal of these changes is to streamline how E/M services are processed by reducing documentation requirements, they could also put you at increased liability risk and further complicate your medical communications and ability to get paid.
 The answer is to be prepared and to modify your processes now by the new rule go-live date.
 But where should you start…

 That’s where coding expert and educator, Jan Rasmussen PCS, ACS-OB, ACS-GI, ACS-EM, can help.
-On Tuesday, August 14th at 1pm ET, Jan will walk you through CMS’s proposed E/M documentation changes in plain English.
+Jan will walk you through CMS’s proposed E/M documentation changes in plain English.
 You’ll receive a step-by-step breakdown of what these changes could mean to your practice, and how you can prepare for them.

-Here’s some of the practical, easy-to-understand expert advice you’ll receive by attending this upcoming online training:
+Here’s some of the practical, easy-to-understand expert advice you’ll receive by viewing this online training:

-Who should attend?
-This training will be beneficial for all practices that currently provide and bill for E/M services.
-Attendees should already have a solid understanding of E/M service documentation requirements to maximize the usefulness of this training.
+Who should view?
+This training will be beneficial for all practices that currently provide and bill for E/M services. viewers should already have a solid understanding of E/M service documentation requirements to maximize the usefulness of this training.

 Reducing the documentation burden on your E/M services sounds wonderful.
 However, unless you master these proposed guidelines, you could be worse off then you are right now.

 Don’t wait.
 Sign up for this online training today and receive expert advice on how to be prepared for CMS’s proposed E/M documented changes.
 Register today.